afritsch/tf2classcfgs/readme.txt

 Features:
-- Toggle hud minmode on ö (semicolon on US-keyboard)
+- Toggle hud_minmode on ö (semicolon on US-keyboard)
-- Shows additionally to scores netgraph when holding tab
+- Toggle netgraph on acute accent (´, on US-keyboard ])
 - Network settings can be changed on console with commands netgood/netbad, netbad is standard
 - All classes (except specifically changed): panicmelee on holding mouse3, then